A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models: Proof of Theorem

-\textbf{Proof of Proposition~\ref{prop:delta}.} As in the preceding paragraphs, we continue to take $\mathbf f=(f_1,f_2)$ with $f_1(x)=x$, and $f_2(x)=x^2$.
-To begin the argument, note that the proof of Theorem~\ref{thm:main} shows there exists a Gaussian random vector $\mathbf z\in\R^2$ such that as $n\to\infty$,
+We will proceed by applying the delta method to the relations~\eqref{eqn:firstdiff} and~\eqref{eqn:seconddiff}.
+For this purpose, note that the proof of Theorem~\ref{thm:main} shows there exists a Gaussian random vector $\mathbf z\in\R^2$ such that as $n\to\infty$,